johnpapa/angular-styleguide/README.md

     *Why?*: The main app module contains a quickly identifiable manifest of the application's features.

-    *Why?*: Each feature area contains a manifest of what it depends on, so it can be pulled in as a dependency and still work.
+    *Why?*: Each feature area contains a manifest of what it depends on, so it can be pulled in as a dependency in other applications and still work.

     *Why?*: Intra-App features such as shared data services become easy to locate and share from within `app.core` (choose your favorite name for this module).